Forty Foot Drain: North Forty Foot Drain

 The drain gives its name to the village of North Forty Foot Bank.

 South Forty Foot Drain

 The main drain in the Black Sluice District, extending from Boston Haven to Gutheram Cote (sc. modern Guthram Gowt).
 This drain was first cut by the Adventurers who drained the Lindsey Level in the middle of the 17th century.
 It was afterwards opened out and improved under the Black Sluice Drainage and Navigation Act 1765.

-The present sluice was erected under the Black Sluice Drainage Act 1846 and has three openings of a total waterway of sixty feet.
+The present sluice was erected under the Black Sluice Drainage Act 1846 (9 & 10 Vict. c. ccxcvii) and has three openings of a total waterway of sixty feet.